elastic/integrations/docs/developer_workflow_bug_fix_older_package_version.md

    If it is needed to release a new fix for that version, there is no need to create a new branch.
 Just create a new PR to merge a new branch onto the same backport branch created previously.

+4. **Update changelog in main**

+   Once PR has been merged in the corresponding backport branch (e.g. `backport-aws-1.9`) and the package has been published, a new Pull Request should be created manually to update the changelog in the main branch to include the new version published in the backport branch.
+   Take into account to add the changelog entry following the version order.

+   In order to keep track, this new PR should have a reference (relates) to the backport PR too in its description.